Shopware Nexus

 Expressions

-Nexus automatically maps event data to available fields.
-In any text input, type @ to see a list of available properties from previous nodes.
-For example, after a Shopware Event Trigger, you can type @ to access fields like payload.order.orderNumber.
+Nexus automatically maps event data to the available fields.
+In any text input field, you can type @ to display a list of available properties from previous nodes.

 Use {{ }} to insert data from the event, for example: {{payload.order.orderNumber}}.

-• Published: Workflow is ready.
-(Available button: Run)
+• Published: Workflow is ready. (available button: Start)

-• Active: Workflow is deployed and processing data.
-(Available button: Undeploy)
+• Active: Workflow is ready and processing data. (available button: Revert)

 Shopware → Microsoft Dynamics Business Central

-2. Retrieve Microsoft Dynamics Business Central customer by email.
+2. Retrieve Microsoft Dynamics Business Central customers by email address.

 3. Check:

-• If customer exists → use existing customer.
+• If the customer exists → use the existing customer.

-• If customer does not exist → create new customer.
+• If the customer does not exist → create a new customer.

-4. Create sales order in Microsoft Dynamics Business Central.
+4. Create a sales order in Microsoft Dynamics Business Central.

-5. Update Shopware order with Business Central reference.
+5. Update the Shopware order with the Business Central reference.

 1. Schedule Trigger (daily).

-2. Query Microsoft Dynamics Business Central for items with inventory < defined threshold.
+2. Query Microsoft Dynamics Business Central for items with stock below the defined threshold.

-3. If items are found → send Slack message.
+3. If items are found → send a Slack message.

-2. Check inventory of affected items in Microsoft Dynamics Business Central.
+2. Check the stock of the affected items in Microsoft Dynamics Business Central.

-3. If inventory falls below threshold → send Slack message.
+3. If stock is below the threshold → send a Slack message.

 Troubleshooting

-Workflow remains in “Deploying” statusPublish the workflow again
+Workflow gets stuck in the “being deployed” statusPublish the workflow again

 Missing event dataAdd a log node to inspect the payload

-BC filter returns no resultsValidate OData filter syntax
+BC filter returns no resultsCheck the OData filter syntax

 Was this article helpful?